• Follow Us

 Immediately after crossing Zuluk, your vehicle will start climbing steep mountains.
 The famous Zig Zag road takes a couple of dozen turns and twists to cover the 14 km distance to the Thambi viewpoint.
 At an altitude of 11,200 ft, it provides an excellent sunrise view.
 The entire eastern Himalaya can be viewed from this spot including the Kanchenjunga massif.
 In front of you is the dense virgin forest parts of which have never been reached by a human.
 Look out for large colourful birds such as Satyr Tragopan or the Himalayan Monal.
 You can also walk around and try to locate the original silk route.
 The stone paved road is still intact in many places.

 On the way to the Thambi viewpoint, you can also stop over to the spot where a group of local people has reportedly seen the Yeti.
 The story of "Yeti", "Bonzhakri" and other folklore seems very plausible sitting beside the small fire in the night under the open moonlit sky.
-Listing to those stories from the locals may itself turn out to be a good reason to visit Zuluk.
+Listening to those stories from the locals may turn out to be a good reason to visit Zuluk.

 Lungthung

 Little ahead (about 4 km) is Lungthung at an altitude of 13,000 ft.
 Your steep uphill journey ends here and you will start following the mountain ridges now.
 A couple of small tea stalls can refresh you before you continue your journey further.
-Much of the population of Lungthung as well as other villages in the area constitutes of Tibetan migrants who had to flee their country at the time of the Chinese invasion.
+Much of the population of Lungthung as well as other villages in the area consists of Tibetan migrants who had to flee their country at the time of the Chinese invasion.
 Some old people may still be able to tell you stories of those days if you care enough.

 Tukla

-About 4 km ahead of Lungthung is Tukla, known for the battle of Tukla.
+About 4 km ahead of Lungthung is Tukla, known for the Battle of Tukla.
 A contingent of the British army led by Lt.
 Col Francis Younghusband invaded Tibet through this route in 1903.
 They faced fierce resistance from the Tibetan fighters and the battle of Tukla ensued.
 The Tibetan soldiers suffered heavy losses in the face of British firearms.
 It is said that close to 2000 Tibetan soldiers lost their lives in this battle.
 There is a memorial here remembering the British soldiers who fought and fell here.

 Nathang Valley